Floorp-Projects/Floorp/browser/base/content/docs/tabbrowser/async-tab-switcher.rst

    If a tab is in this state, it must have either initialized there, or transitioned from ``STATE_LOADED``.

-   When logging states, this state is indicated by the ``-?`` characters.
+   When logging states, this state is indicated by the ``unloading`` string.

 Having a tab render its layers is done by settings its state to ``STATE_LOADING``.
 Once the layers have been received, the switcher will automatically set the state to ``STATE_LOADED``.
 Similarly, telling a tab to stop rendering is done by settings its state to ``STATE_UNLOADING``.
 The switcher will automatically set the state to ``STATE_UNLOADED`` once the layers have fully unloaded.